astropy/astropy/docs/cosmology/index.rst

   >>> import astropy.units as u
   >>> cosmo = FlatLambdaCDM(H0=70 * u.km / u.s / u.Mpc, Tcmb0=2.725 * u.K, Om0=0.3)

-However, most of the parameters that accept units (``H0``, ``Tcmb0``) have default units, so unit quantities do not have to be used (with the exception of neutrino masses, where you must supply a unit if you want massive neutrinos).

 The predefined cosmologies described in the `Getting Started`_ section are instances of |FlatLambdaCDM|, and have the same methods.
 So we can find the